hanstananda/CZ3004_Algorithm_Simulator/README.md

 It will be separated by two main directories, `java` and `kotlin`, which corresponds to the languages the classes are written.

-This will be further divided with several directories:
+This will be further divided with several packages:
 *   `../data`
     This directory consists of a data classes used in the project.
 *   `../utils`
     This directory consists of classes utilities which usage is shared among multiple classes in the project.
+*   `.../constants`
+    THis directory consists of constants to be used in the project.

+`data` and `utils` are further divided into several packages based on its functionality, namely:
+*   `map`
+    Map-related classes
+*   `roobt`
+    Robot-related classes

 More details will be updated.